 - revenue directly tied to your page views

-- to make more money you need to increase your pageviews or number of ads
+- to make more money you need to increase your pageviews or the number of ads

 Observations: You can actually increase your income with this method if you take the time to do more than just throw ads up.
-You must be strategic in your approach or employ an ad agency such as The Blogger Network to do it for you.
-I currently use Google Adsense and I can make approximately $130 on 30,000 PVs a month.
-I dare say I could make more if I used better placement and maybe some filters to align more with my niche.
-I know a few bloggers that are very successful using passive ads.
-If you decide to use this method, go beyond adding a few codes or plug ins.
-Use it to its full potential.
+You must be strategic in your approach or employ an ad agency such as MediaNet to do it for you.
+I currently use MediaVine and I earn thousands of dollars a month.
+If you are using Google Adsense because you are just starting out, take the time to use better ad placement and set some filters on your ad types to have them align more with your niche.

 2) Review/Sponsored Posts